 From simple bonbons to decorative chocolate figurines, you can find it all in Belgium.
 For a taste of history, visit Neuhaus—the chocolatier responsible for creating the praline—to sample one of these classic confections.
 If you’re looking for something artisan-made with a personable feel, head to Passion Chocolat, a small, two-store business located within the heart of Brussels.
 Or, make your way to Confiserie De Clerck in Bruges to try the whimsical designs of Jan, a third-generation chocolate maker.

 Have you ever tasted Belgian chocolate?
-Would you like to sample these iconic sweets in Belgium?
+Would you like to sample these iconic sweets on a visit to Belgium?
 Share your thoughts in the comments below!